Mazen421/Advanced-Software-Engieering-Android-Internet-Cafe/README.md

 # About

-This app was designed as part of a college project, it's purpose was to serve as a building block for diagrams and designs related to software engineering, Despite that the app is **functional** and can be used
+This app was designed as part of a college project, it's purpose was to serve as a building block for diagrams and designs related to software engineering While also providing a fully **functional** application
 # Team Members

 | Name | Worked On |